langmm/canopy_factory/README.md

 ## Install canopy_factory

-*After* installing the non-PyPI dependencies via one of the two methods below, `canopy_factory` can be installed in development mode via:
+*After* installing the non-PyPI dependencies via one of the methods above, `canopy_factory` can be installed in development mode via:

 ```
 python -m pip install -e '.[dev]'